 Engagement in online assessment and learning

-In 2021/22, it continues to be important for all students, whether they are back on campus or studying at a distance, to engage fully with asynchronous online course material.
+In 2022/23, it continues to be important for all students to engage fully with asynchronous online course material.

 Blackboard Learn has a selection of reports that teaching staff can use to give an indication of whether students are engaging with course content.
 Many of the reports can be run at both Blackboard course summary level and to show data for individual students.